zhengsx/Convis/README.md

 # Convis
-A convex optimization visualization toy
+A visualization toy for comparing some convex optimization algorithms on test function.